-If you plan to publish blog articles, whether they are through guest posting or on your own blog, social media imparts a strong influence.
+If you plan to publish blog articles, whether they are through your own blogger outreach, our guest posting service or on your own blog, social media has a strong influence on your link building success and Internet presence.
 This is because consumers want to read material that connects with their personal interests.
 As a result, social media has become, and looks set to continue to be, a dominating factor in online marketing.

 Social Media – A Continuing Phenomenon